YoungCoderboy/notes/react.md

 - DOES NOT TRIGGER RE-RENDER
 - preserves the value between renders
 - target DOM nodes/elements
+- When you want a component to “remember” some information, but you don’t want that information to trigger new renders, you can use a ref:

 ```js
 import { useEffect, useRef, useState } from "react";